LOCATION & PARKING

 SERVICE TIMES & STYLES

-- 10:30 am Rite II Holy Eucharist, accompanied by the adult and junior choir
+- 10:00 am Rite II Holy Eucharist, accompanied by the adult or junior choir

 - 5:30 p.m.
-Rite I (spoken) Holy Eucharist with a Healing Service on the last Thursday of each month.
+Rite I Holy Eucharist, with healing service the last Thursday of the month

-Children's Sunday School meets on Sundays at 9:10 am during the school year, and are clustered in small groups from three year-olds to 5th graders.
-In Sunday School, children hear a parable, or a liturgical story, then reinforce the lesson through hands-on exercises such as arts and crafts, cooking, journaling, creating a puppet show or acting out the story.
+Children's Sunday School meets on Sundays at 10 am during the school year.
+In Sunday School, children hear a parable or a liturgical story, then reinforce the lesson through hands-on exercises such as arts and crafts, cooking, journaling, creating a puppet show, or acting out the story.
 Often children will participate in the Church service processional for special holidays and feasts.
 The teachers follow a three-year curriculum.

 HOW WE WORSHIP

-Worship Style: If you are familiar with Roman Catholic or Lutheran services, you will find Episcopal services remarkably similar.
-The central rite is the Service of Holy Eucharist (a Greek word that means "thanksgiving".
-Also known as "Communion," or "The Lord's Supper".)
+Worship Style: If you are familiar with liturgical practices such as Roman Catholic or Lutheran services, you will find Episcopal services remarkably similar.
+The central rite is the Service of Holy Eucharist (a Greek word that means "thanksgiving"; also known as "Communion," or "The Lord's Supper").
 This is analogous to the Roman Catholic Mass (and referred to as "Mass" by some Episcopalians).

-Who is Welcome: Everyone is welcome and invited to participate in worship, and may request a blessing at the altar during communion.
+Who is Welcome: Everyone is welcome and invited to participate in worship.
 All baptized Christians, regardless of denomination, are invited to receive the Eucharist.
-(We use the honor system; no one will ask you if you are not baptized, and may indicate this by crossing your arms over your chest at the altar rail.
+You may also request a blessing at the altar during communion if you are not baptized, and may indicate this by crossing your arms over your chest at the altar rail.